 children and youth lived with a single mom in 2020

 Opioid overdose deaths have increased dramatically over the last two decades, leading federal authorities to declare an epidemic.
-Though the opioid death rate in Spokane county has decreased since 2006, non-fatal opioid events continue to increase.
-Opioid overdose hospitalizations have increased 2.5-fold since 2004.
+The opioid death rate in Spokane county has increased since 2020 and non-fatal opioid events continue to increase.
 Opioids are highly addictive substances and a leading cause of morbidity and mortality due to widespread misuse.
-In the past 10 years, more than 500 people have died from opioid-related deaths in Spokane County–about 4 people per month.
+In the past 5 years, more than 600 people have died from opioid-related deaths in Spokane County.
+During 2022, 17people per month died from an opioid-related overdose.

-Opioid overdose hospitalizations in 2020 in Spokane County
+Opioid overdose related visits to an emergency department in 2022 in Spokane County

 1 in 3